 Operators are in one or more unknown countries.
 Victims are in dozens of others.
 Websites are registered through offshore registrars.
 Funds move across borderless blockchain networks.
 Each of these facts creates independent legal obstacles.
 Together, they make prosecution extremely difficult even when regulators are highly motivated to act.

-The Philippines SEC has warned that promoters of BG Wealth Sharing could face up to 21 years imprisonment and fines of up to 5 million pesos under Philippine law.
+The Philippines SEC confirmed BG Wealth Sharing is unregistered and operating a Ponzi scheme, and warned that recruiters, promoters, influencers, and enablers face criminal liability under the Securities Regulation Code: a maximum fine of ₱5,000,000 or up to 21 years imprisonment, or both.
 Philippines SEC Advisory But even those prosecutions only reach local recruiters, not the core operators.
 At the federal level in the United States, SEC cryptocurrency enforcement actions dropped approximately 60% in 2025, reducing pressure on international schemes at precisely the moment pressure should have been increasing.
 Cornerstone Research

 Twelve or more countries have issued formal warnings.
 Hundreds of domains have been seized.
 Zero operators have been arrested.
 That gap between warning and prosecution is not evidence that the scheme is legitimate.
 It is evidence of how effectively the scheme was designed to exploit the limits of national law enforcement.